1. Home

 While trying to obtain a visa it is important to be organised and keep a paper trail.
 Once you have arrived in the new country, this still stands.
 While on a temporary work visa your circumstances may change, or your work visa may expire.

-It is important to obey the visa laws of your new home country and ensure your visa and the associated paperwork is all up to date, or you could face arrest or deportation.
+It is important to obey the visa laws of your new home country and ensure your visa and the associated paperwork are all up to date, or you could face arrest or deportation.

 Pet travel documents